vcl/vcl/modules/flex-layout/README.md

 [basic example](/demo/example-basic.html)

 The flex layout also features a layout grid which works just like a classical float based grid.
-A grid row is built from a `vclLayoutGridRow` containing an arbitrary number of `vclLayoutGridCell`s.
-The cells can be sized using the column classed `vclLayout1 .. vclLayout11` or the sizing from the utils module.
+A grid row is built from a `layout-grid-row` containing an arbitrary number of `layout-grid-cell`s.
+The cells can be sized using the column classed `layout1 .. layout11` or the sizing from the utils module.

 [grid basic example](/demo/example-grid-basic.html)